teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:information_source: **Info:**<br>
-:information_source: Ensure that you have a stable internet connection and have a web browser on your computer in order to access the user guide.
+Ensure that you have a stable internet connection and have a web browser on your computer in order to access the user guide.

 </div>